Young Greatness: Death

 On October 29, 2018, Jones was fatally shot in the back while in the parking lot of a Waffle House on Elysian Fields Avenue in New Orleans.
 He was 34 years old.
 Two men, Donald Reaux and Donny Maxwell, and a juvenile were indicted for Jones' murder in March 2019.
-Reaux, who was believed to be the main orchestrator of the attack and the one who fatally shot Jones, was a friend of Jones who prosecution alleged attempted to steal marijuana from him.
+Reaux, who was believed to be the main orchestrator of the attack and the one who killed Jones, was a friend of Jones who prosecution alleged attempted to steal marijuana from him.
 Reaux also was believed to have armed his two accomplices, who each received less severe armed robbery-related criminal charges.
 Wix would receive a prison sentence of 20 years after pleading guilty to numerous armed robbery charges, while Maxwell would receive a 19 year prison sentence after pleading guilty to similar charges in December 2019.
 In January 2023, Reaux would be convicted by a jury of second degree murder and sentenced to life in prison.